afruehstueck/VIVE3D/README.md

 ```

 We can now use the stack of inverted latents and angles to edit the appearance of our subject, and change the head's angle.
+We provide some InterfaceGAN editing boundaries [here](TODO), please copy them to the `boundaries` folder in the project folder.
 ```
 python edit_video.py --savepoint_path path/to/savepoints \
 --source_video path/to/video \